agile-dev-assignments/project-setup-team-ikedacho-visionary/back-end/README.md

 You must login first to use all functionality of our app.

-## When app in production mode
+## When app is in production mode

-When env.NODE_ENV is equal to PRODUCTION: server.js will server static files in `front-end/build`
+When env.NODE_ENV is equal to PRODUCTION:

+-   server will server static files in `front-end/build`

-If you are not in `front-end` directory, cd to `front-end`
+If you are not in `front-end` directory, cd to `front-end` directory

+install all the dependency in order to launch and run the server.

+    npm install

 build react app